 Winterfell Acres Crossroads Community Farm Featherstone Fruits and Vegetables Paper pot: Measure 2' on center for each row we use a waterwheel transplanter with a size c of peas and align paper pot transplanter.
 Pull spike. we use that size spike for every crop we transplanter down the row, grabbing another grow. we have a superwheel that allows us to tray half way through.
 Then again for the next hammer on or off spikes without removing the row and on.
-Lay landscape fabric in-between wheel. we put all the spikes on the two outside wheels and drive the transplanter with the water every 10' or so and string up plants using the all the way. we don't set the wheels all the way basket weave method. into the ground otherwise they get clogged with mud too quickly. for 6" spacing (peas, garlic, By hand with plugs: Measure 2' on center for scallions) we end up just having the tractor driver drive the beds quickly (1 mph) with the the row.
-Quickly pull plants out of tray and water on, but no one riding on the transplanter. after the bed is marked we have a larger crew come in and drop the plants in the wet spots and between rows as close to plants as possible. then usually a second person puts them into the Drive t-posts every 10' or so and string up plants • • • using the basket weave method. plant by hand, or if there are enough people, that driver may be marking and filling water and bringing plants out just to keep ahead of the transplanting by hand and transplanting with the Transplanting Process paper pot. labor hour with the waterwheel transplanter. the trick is to not put too much water down. between having the spikes not all the way down and not having too much water come out it is helpful to prevent the spikes from clogging with mud. with 12" spacing and these techniques we rarely have to ever stop and clean off the spikes. however with 6" spacing the close spaces between spikes eventually get filled with mud and we need to clean them off at the end of Irrigate with drip if needed.
-Although I usually every bed with a paint scraper. these try to transplant peas right before a rain as in the past few years, I have not needed to irrigate through plastic so we need to use some finesse Water at Transplant them again. to get them to work well on bare ground.
+Lay landscape fabric in-between wheel. we put all the spikes on the two outside rows as close to plants as possible.
+Drive t-posts wheels and drive the transplanter with the water every 10' or so and string up plants using the all the way. we don't set the wheels all the way basket weave method. into the ground otherwise they get clogged with mud too quickly. for 6" spacing (peas, garlic, By hand with plugs: Measure 2' on center for scallions) we end up just having the tractor each row of peas and run a tape measure down driver drive the beds quickly (1 mph) with the the row.
+Quickly pull plants out of tray and water on, but no one riding on the transplanter. insert into ground every 4".
+Then again for the after the bed is marked we have a larger crew next row and on.
+Lay landscape fabric in- come in and drop the plants in the wet spots and between rows as close to plants as possible. then usually a second person puts them into the Drive t-posts every 10' or so and string up plants ground.
+The tractor driver can get off and help using the basket weave method. plant by hand, or if there are enough people, that driver may be marking and filling water and Also see my two videos for regular bringing plants out just to keep ahead of the transplanting by hand and transplanting with the crew. we expect to plant about 600 plants per Transplanting Process paper pot. labor hour with the waterwheel transplanter. the trick is to not put too much water down. between having the spikes not all the way down and not having too much water come out it is helpful to prevent the spikes from clogging with mud. with 12 [°] spacing and these techniques we rarely have to ever stop and clean off the spikes. however with 6° spacing the close spaces between spikes eventually get filled with mud Imigate with drip if peoded Although I wave lie and we need to clean them on at the end of Infigate with unp if needed.
+Although I usually every bed with a paint scraper. these tru to transplant page right before a rain as in the transplantars ware originally designed to plant try to transplant peas right before a rain as in the transplanters were originally designed to plant